The Twin Updated

 8) Human Racing (Replicant Mix) (4:55)

 The erotic video clip that every Twin fan is talking about!
-Now catch this promo VIDEO clip used to promote the erotic film for "Manhatan Heat" by "Lucas Films".
+Now catch this promo VIDEO clip used to promote the erotic film for "Manhattan Heat" by "Lucas Films".
 This is where this Twin track was used in this erotic X-rated clip.
 Just remember, you were all warned.
 This may shock some of you.
-But like the Boy George song it's the samething in reverse, nothing beter nothing worse.
+But like the Boy George song it's the same thing in reverse, nothing better nothing worse.
 Click the link below to see this 1:06 clip used for "Here come the girls" This is X-rated.
-From Manhathan Heat. http://www.lucasentertainment.com/promotionalpages/video/windowsmedia/ManhattanHeat.wmv
+From Manhattan Heat.

 DISCOGS of THE TWIN